 Just enough oak and butter to be balanced and delicious - with Maine lobster roll at Piazza del Dotto — a year ago

 Lemon, oak, wet stone.
 Love the mouthfeel--velvety chocolate milk texture.
 Paired with lobster in tarragon sauce, which were great together.
-White Burgundy always reminds me of melting snow in the spring. — 9 months ago
+White Burgundy always reminds me of melting snow in the spring. — a year ago

-Green apples, lemon and oak; pleasing, pale yellow color- a nice compliment to my lobster tails. — 9 months ago
+Green apples, lemon and oak; pleasing, pale yellow color- a nice compliment to my lobster tails. — a year ago

 Wow!
 Wow!
 Wow!
 It has been quite some time since my husband and I had a well balanced smooth Chardonnay that had the complexity this wine has.
 The Linguist Estates Chardonnay used partial malolactic acid fermentation to make this wine roll across your tongue perfectly.
 They Nailed this wine!
 Beat Chardonnay we have had in years!!!!
 Very complex but balanced with lingering flavors of hazelnuts, dried apricots and dried fruit flavors .
 We paired it with halibut, shrimp, arugula and jasmine rice.
 Worked perfectly!!!!! — a year ago